Kristin125/alx_html_css/css_advanced/README.md

 # CSS Advanced Project

-This project is part of the ALX Software Engineering curriculum.
-It builds on the "HTML, advanced" project and focuses on applying advanced CSS styling.
+This project is part of the ALX Software Engineering Program.
+The objective is to apply advanced HTML and CSS concepts to recreate a landing page based on a Figma design.

-## 🔧 Features
+## Features

-- Clean HTML5 structure
-- Responsive design using Flexbox
+- Responsive layout using only HTML and CSS
-- External stylesheet
+- Styled header and banner
-- Pink and maroon color theme
+- Testimonials and quotes section
-- Assets exported from Figma

-## 📁 File Structure
+- Video list layout
+- Membership promotion block
+- FAQ section
+- F